CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 1.2.2.Ti=Exception

-1.2.2.sec=The Commission shall not bring an enforcement action for violations of Title I of this Act seeking civil penalties based on {a_covered_entity}’s conduct undertaken within the first eighteen months after the date {the_covered_entity} first created or processed personal data.
+1.2.2.sec={The_Commission} shall not bring an enforcement action for violations of Title I of this Act seeking civil penalties based on {a_covered_entity}’s conduct undertaken within the first eighteen months after the date {the_covered_entity} first created or processed {personal_data}.

 1.2.=[02/Bit/Sec_02]